HouseElves/kanji_time_public/docs/source/data/kanji_svg.rst

     - `draw_practice_strip()` — draw the glyph and a row of empty cells for handwriting drills
     - `draw_glyph()` — draw the kanji alone or with radical strokes highlighted

-Internally, we use `svgwrite` to build new SVG documents and `ElementTree` to extract stroke path data from the KanjiVG file set.
+Internally, Kanji Time uses `svgwrite` for drawing SVG graphics and `xml.etree.ElementTree` for parsing them.

 The module includes caching, layout calculation, and drawing style helpers.